 But Will persevered, and almost three months after he was born, he was finally well enough to be transferred to Nationwide Children’s in the Hilemans’ hometown of Columbus.
 He stayed there for another month to complete his transition to home care.

 Now at age 2, Will is an active toddler.
 In a world full of feeding tubes, breathing tubes, home nursing care, and endless doctor visits, Kristin and Bill see the potential in their son.
 “He is the most happy, fun little boy,” Kristin says.
 “He loves to explore.
 He drinks out of a cup.
 He follows directions.
 He loves to read and is playing with toys appropriately.
 Every time we’re at a doctor’s checkup, they say, ‘Look how much he can do!’ ”

 “It’s hard to say what his long-term prognosis is because we have to wait and see how he develops,” Kristin says.
 “But we’re also working with him and it’s showing.”

 They’re weaning him from his ventilator now, and the breathing tube in his throat may be removed soon.
 Occupational therapy and physical therapy challenge Will and make him stronger.
 So far, the cancerous cells have shown no signs of returning.

 Kristin feels strongly that Will would not have survived birth without the EXIT procedure.
-And she and Bill are grateful that they found the Fetal Care Center.
-“The care we got from the Fetal Care Center was above and beyond our expectations,” Kristin recalls.
+And she and Bill are grateful that they found the Cincinnati Fetal Center.
+“The care we got from the Cincinnati Fetal Center was above and beyond our expectations,” Kristin recalls.
 “We are so happy to have our little boy here with us.
 We would be lost without him.”